davewalker5/RC2014/EmulatorSupport/README.md

 Input and output ports are independent.
 Port 1 matches the programs in the parent RC2014 project; configure both to 0 for software that expects the hardware's usual port 0.

-- Hold a numbered button with the mouse, or hold keys **0–7** while the panel has focus.
+- Hold a numbered button with the mouse, or hold keys **0–7** while the panel has focus
 - Click **HOLD** to latch inputs and combine buttons.
-Click again to release.
+Click again to release
-- Press **Space** in the panel to release all inputs.
+- Press **Space** in the panel to release all inputs
-- Moving focus releases momentary input; HOLD selections remain set.
+- Moving focus releases momentary input; HOLD selections remain set
-- Closing the panel releases all inputs and hides only that window.
+- Closing the panel releases all inputs and hides only that window

 Bits run from 7 to 0, left to right. `OUT 1,165` lights LEDs 7, 5, 2 and 0. `PRINT INP(1)` reads the active-high button byte.
 To mirror the buttons onto the LEDs: